Carp704/OnePunchScan/README.md

 # OnePunchScan
 ![](/one_punch_man_ok.jpg)

 **OnePunchScan** is a recon tool which automates basic service enumeration using nmap and masscan.
-It is intended as a time-saving tool for use in remote network environments like *HackTheBox* or *OSCP*.
+It is intended as a time-saving tool for use in remote network environments like *HackTheBox* or *PWK*.

 This is a very simple to read bash script with **NO AUTOMATED EXPLOITATION!!!**